apache/shardingsphere/docs_en/content/02-guide/sharding.md

 +++
 toc = true
 date = "2016-12-06T22:38:50+08:00"
-title = "Database Sharding"
+title = "Sharding"
 weight = 2
 prev = "/02-guide/concepts/"
 next = "/02-guide/master-slave/"

 +++

-Read this guide before you start with Quick Start.
-This section will further introduce the usage of Sharding-JDBC's Database-Sharding in more complex cases.
+Please read Quick Start before you start with this guide.
+This section will further introduce the usage of Sharding-JDBC's Sharding in more complex cases.

 ## Database Information
 Two data sources, db0 and db1 are for example to illustrate.
 Each data source has two sets of tables, t_order_0 and t_order_1, t_order_item_0 and t_order_item_1.
 The SQLs for creating table: